MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-enhanced-case-management.md

 - When agents try to close a case with open activities, the application displays a warning message with a redirect link.
 You can configure the tab agents view when they select this link.
 - Choose to display the legacy **Resolve case** dialog instead of the default minimal **Resolve case** dialog when an agent closes a case with open activities.

-## Specify tab to redirect users to close the open activities for a case
+##  Redirect users to a specific tab to close the open activities for a case

 You can configure the tab users must be redirected to when they select the open activities link on the  **Resolve Case** dialog.
 You'll need to add and configure the **Redirect user to the specified tab to close open activities** setting definition in Power Apps to set the tab at an environment level or for a specific app.